wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-getting-started.md

 4. Complete the wizard, the final page will summarize the changes and will include the Password Writeback configuration change.

-> [AZURE.NOTE] You can disable Password Writeback at any time by either re-running this wizard and deselecting the feature, or by setting the **Write Passwords Back to On-Premises Directory** setting to **No** in the **User Password Reset Policy** section of your directory’s **Configure** tab in the [Azure Management Portal](https://manage.windowsazure.cn).
+> [AZURE.NOTE] You can disable Password Writeback at any time by either re-running this wizard and deselecting the feature, or by setting the **Write Passwords Back to On-Premises Directory** setting to **No** in the **User Password Reset Policy** section of your directory's **Configure** tab in the [Azure Management Portal](https://manage.windowsazure.cn).
 For more information about customizing your password reset experience, check out [Customize: Azure AD Password Management](/documentation/articles/active-directory-passwords-customize).

 #### To enable Password Writeback using Windows PowerShell
 1. On your **Directory Sync computer**, open a new **elevated Windows PowerShell window**.
 2. If the module is not already loaded, type in the `Import-Module ADSync` command to load the Azure AD Connect cmdlets into your current session.
 3. Get the list of AAD Connectors in your system by running the `Get-ADSyncConnector` cmdlet and storing the results in `$aadConnectorName`
-4. To get the current status of writeback for the current connector by running the following cmdlet: `Get-ADSyncAADPasswordResetConfiguration –Connector $aadConnectorName`
+4. To get the current status of writeback for the current connector by running the following cmdlet: `Get-ADSyncAADPasswordResetConfiguration -Connector $aadConnectorName`
-5. Enable Password Writeback by running the cmdlet: `Set-ADSyncAADPasswordResetConfiguration –Connector $aadConnectorName –Enable $true`
+5. Enable Password Writeback by running the cmdlet: `Set-ADSyncAADPasswordResetConfiguration -Connector $aadConnectorName -Enable $true`

 > [AZURE.NOTE] If prompted for a credential, make sure that the administrator account that you specify for AzureADCredential is a **cloud administrator account (created in Azure AD)**, not a federated account (created in on-premises AD and synchronized into Azure AD.
-> [AZURE.NOTE] You can disable Password Writeback through PowerShell by repeating the same instructions above but passing `$false` in step or by setting the **Write Passwords Back to On-Premises Directory** setting to **No** in the **User Password Reset Policy section** of your directory’s **Configure** tab in the [Azure Management Portal](https://manage.windowsazure.cn).
+> [AZURE.NOTE] You can disable Password Writeback through PowerShell by repeating the same instructions above but passing `$false` in step or by setting the **Write Passwords Back to On-Premises Directory** setting to **No** in the **User Password Reset Policy section** of your directory's **Configure** tab in the [Azure Management Portal](https://manage.windowsazure.cn).

 #### Verify that the configuration was successful
 Once the configuration succeeds, you will see the message Password reset write-back is enabled in the Windows PowerShell window, or a success message in the configuration UI.

 You can also verify the service was installed correctly by opening Event Viewer, navigating to the application event log, and looking for event **31005 - OnboardingEventSuccess** from the source **PasswordResetService**.